roandegraaf/GrowAssistant-Bridge/docs/custom_integrations.md

 - Cancels any background tasks
 - Closes connections to hardware/services

+### `apply_settings(settings) -> bool` (Optional)

+- Receives and applies settings from the API
+- Called automatically when the API returns configuration updates
+- Allows integrations to respond to remote settings changes
+- Should return True if successful, False otherwise
+- Raises NotImplementedError if the integration doesn't support settings (default behavior)

 ## API Data Format

 GrowAssistant Bridge communicates with the GrowAssistant API using a specific data format that includes three main components: